AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

 - Ikea Tradfri Zigbee lights using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)
 - Dumb on/off lights using MQTT.

+##:sak-sak-logo: How to make it work in your own installation

+###Required Home Assistant integrations
+The visualization is build on light entities that have a on/off `state` and a `brightness`.
+It does **not** depend on any specific integration.
+Any entity from the `light` domain with these entity/attribute should work.

+###Required entity id changes
+Replace the `light` entities (`state` and `brightness` attribute) with your own entities.

 ##:sak-sak-logo: Configuration

 #### Lovelace view